arduino/docs-content/content/hardware/02.uno/carriers/uno-breakout-carrier/tutorials/01.user-manual/content.md

 The OPAMP pins are also mapped to the UNO Q's standard analog header (D3 / OPAMP OUT, D16 / OPAMP IN+, D17 / OPAMP IN-), which remain accessible on the top side UNO-style connector when the carrier is mounted.

-The example below reads the raw ADC value at each OPAMP pin and prints it to the App Lab console. `PA0` is the non-inverting input (J15 pin 22), `PA1` is the inverting input (J15 pin 24), and `PA3` is the output (J15 pin 20).
-The ADC resolution is set to 14 bit, giving a raw range of 0 to 16383.
+The example below reads the raw ADC value at each OPAMP pin and prints it to the App Lab console. `PA0` is the non-inverting input at J15 pin 22, `PA1` is the inverting input at J15 pin 24 and `PA3` is the output at J15 pin 20.
+These same pins are also accessible on the UNO Q's standard UNO-style header as D16, D17 and D3 respectively.
+The ADC resolution is set to 14-bit, giving a raw range of 0 to 16383.
 To try it in Arduino App Lab:

 1. Create a new App in the Arduino App Lab.